RIBBiTR-BII/ribbitr-data-access/resources/db_changelog.md

 # Change Log for RIBBiTR_DB

+## 2025-04-22

+## Added & Changed

+- Added/renamed and redefined columns in table `survey_data.bd_qpcr_results`
+  - Added `its1_copies_per_standard_unit` to explicitly state copy number assumption when converting from zoospore to ITS1
+  - `cycle_quant` <- `average_ct`
+  - `target_quant` <- `average_target_quant`: estimated start target quantity in qPCR well
+  - `target_quant_per_swab`: estimated start quantity on swab, corrected for extraction volumes and dilutions
+  - `bd_its1_copies_per_swab`: estimated number of ITS1 copies per swab, corrected for extraction volumes, dilutions, and standard target type

+## 2025-04-11

+### Added

+- New column `survey_data.taxonomy.iucn_status` with values pulled from IUCN

 ## 2025-04-02

 ## Added

 - New tables in survey_data schema:
-  - site_history -- for tracking site treatments and human interventions which may be historically relevant, as context for interpretation and modeling efforts
+  - `site_history` -- for tracking site treatments and human interventions which may be historically relevant, as context for interpretation and modeling efforts
-  - mucosome_results -- results from mucosome-Bd-inhibition assays
+  - `mucosome_results` -- results from mucosome-Bd-inhibition assays
-  - bd_isolates -- history of Bd strains isolated and used in cross-RIBBiTR studies
+  - `bd_isolates` -- history of Bd strains isolated and used in cross-RIBBiTR studies

-## 2025-03-24
+## 2025-03-11

 ### Added